yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 -- Server: Handle the interaction
--- InteractSV is called by the client when he finished his InteractionTimer and bCanInteract was true for him ListenToEvent("InteractSV", function(targetActor, playerActor)
+-- InteractSV is called by the client when he finished his InteractionTimer and bCanInteract was true for him -- This Event is called by the client, but will never run for him.
+He just sends it to the server when he calls it, and the server is responsible for handling the interaction
+ListenToEvent("InteractSV", function(targetActor, playerActor)
     if targetActor.LuaFileName == "MyActor.lua" then
         local uses = tonumber(targetActor:GetReplicatedVar("UsesLeft"))